CCBR/RENEE/docs/troubleshooting.md

         Each job that RENEE submits to the cluster starts with the `pl:` prefix.

-**Q: What if the pipeline is finished running but I received a "FAILED" status?
-How do I identify failed jobs?**
+### Q: What if the pipeline is finished running but I received a "FAILED" status?
+How do I identify failed jobs?

-**A.** In case there was some error during the run, the easiest way to diagnose the problem is to go to logfiles folder within the RENEE output folder and look at the `snakemake.log.jobby.short` file.
-It contains three columns: jobname, state, and std_err.
+**A.** In case there was some error during the run, the easiest way to diagnose the problem is to go to logfiles folder within the RENEE output directory (set by `--output`) and look at the `snakemake.log.jobby.short.tsv` file.
+It contains three columns: `JobName`, `JobState`, and `log_out_path`.
 The jobs that completed successfully would have "COMPLETED" state and jobs that failed would have the FAILED state.

 !!! tldr "Find Failed Jobs"
 === "SLURM output files"